 Food waste bans are being enacted from Massachusetts to California, impacting businesses and consumers alike.
 France became the first country to enact a nationwide food waste ban for supermarkets, and trends suggest they won’t be the last.
 The need for food waste infrastructure and anaerobic digestion facilities is mounting quickly.

-Similarly, recycling facilities are struggling to find a solution for hard-to-recycling materials such as flexible packaging, disposable coffee cups, cigarette butts and more.
+Similarly, recycling facilities are struggling to find a solution for hard-to-recycle materials such as flexible packaging, disposable coffee cups, cigarette butts and more.
 Much of this material currently winds up in landfills or the ocean due to lack of innovation and investment in infrastructure.

 Innovators like Goodr and TerraCycle are beginning to fill these gap in the marketplace, providing recycling, reuse and/or donation opportunities for some of society’s most cumbersome waste streams.
 There’s an enormous opportunity for growth in these markets in 2018.